The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 * The boss should be centered for mechanics such as Fountain of Fire and after Experimental Gloryplume and Experimental Fireplume.
 * Make sure to snap aggro Sunbirds immediately, as healers will need to heal the party periodically before and after they spawn.
 Once one Sunbird dies, immediately move to the next location to ensure that they die far apart from each other.
 * Use party mitigation tools such as Reprisal for Scorched Exaltation, and save heavy shields and mitigation for heavy damage such as Flames of Undeath and the entire Firestorms of Asphodelos phase.
-* The offtank will take autos from Phase 3 onwards, so they will need to mitigate these when necessary.
+* The off-tank will take autos from Phase Three onwards, so they will need to mitigate these when necessary.

 ### Healer

 * There is lots of healing required in this fight, and much heavier incoming damage compared to the first two Savage fights.
 * Keep healing over time effects active during firestorms during the adds phase and Firestorms of Asphodelos.
 * Stay in the middle during the adds phase when dealing with Sunbirds (not during Fireglide!) to ensure heals reach all party members.
 Top party members off before Flames of Undeath when the adds die.
-* The offtank may require extra single-target attention from Phase 3 onwards, as they are taking four autos periodically.
+* The off-tank may require extra single-target attention from Phase Three onwards, as they are taking four autos periodically.
 * Soaking a Fountain of Fire gives the Trickle of Fire buff, which massively increases healing potency for six seconds.
 This will give the healer 24 seconds of increased healing, which they can use to heal themselves and the party during the mechanic, as well as afterwards for the double Scorched Exaltation.
 * Heal and mitigate between each mechanic set during the Firestorms of Asphodelos.
 Stagger mitigation, as there are several instances of heavy AoE damage.
 * An Astrologian can press Macrocosmos before the Fledgling Flight conal AoEs go off, and it will instantly heal the entire party to full ignoring the healing potency debuff.
 With any other healer combination, they will need to heavily heal and mitigate Life's Agonies.